 Each unique piece designed and made by

 Stangl Pottery was previously the Fulper Pottery Company, famous for their “Vasecraft” line of pottery in 1909.
-I have always been proud that I first started making pottery in this historic building surrounded by the large and still standing pottery kilns originally used by the Fulper Pottery company.
+I am proud that I first started making pottery in this historic building surrounded by the large and still standing pottery kilns originally used by the Fulper Pottery company.

 Picture of the Fulper Pottery Co., Flemington New Jersey

-Years ago the antique and pottery shop I opened was in the Stangl Factory in Flemington, NJ.
-Later my pottery was also sold at various locations in Pennsylvania including Hendrickson’s Furniture which sells new Stickley Furniture and at antique booths at Stone House Antique Center (Doylestown, Pa) and Zionsville Antique Center (Zionsville, PA) selling Arts & Crafts / Mission antique furniture and accessories.
+Pottery was previously sold at various locations in Pennsylvania including Hendrickson’s Furniture (new Stickley furniture seller) and at antique booths Stone House Antique Center (Doylestown, Pa), and Zionsville Antique Center (Zionsville, PA).

 I am a juried Roycroft Renaissance Clay Artisan

 Roycrofters-at-Large Association – “The Roycroft Renaissance” www.ralaweb.com

 I am a Member of